villaluzr20/CSCI4710-Vampire/README.md

 Vampires are often portrayed with pale or ashen complexions due to their nocturnal lifestyle.
 Observe your classmate's skin tone, especially in natural light.
 If they consistently have a remarkably pale or unnatural complexion, it could be a sign of vampiric characteristics.

-### 4. Accent

-While not always a definitive factor, some folklore suggests that vampires may have a unique or slightly old-fashioned way of speaking.
-Pay attention to your classmate's accent and language choices.
-If they display a mysterious or archaic way of expressing themselves, it might be worth considering as part of the overall assessment.

 ## How to Use

 1. **Observation**: discreetly observe your classmate in various situations, paying attention to the specified features.